shayypy/guilded.py/README.md

-Welcome to guilded.py, a discord.py-esque asynchronous Python wrapper for the Guilded API.
+Welcome to guilded.py, a discord.py-esque asynchronous Python wrapper for Guilded's user and bot APIs.
 If you know discord.py, you know guilded.py.

 ## Documentation